Ralpina/Ne-plant-genomic-datasets/README.md

 # *N*<sub>e</sub> estimation in GONE

-The scripts presented here describe the analyses carried out on four plant genomic datasets to estimate effective population size (*N*<sub>e</sub>) using the software GONE [Santiago et al. 2020](https://doi.org/10.1093/molbev/msaa169).
+The analyses presented here describe effective population size (*N*<sub>e</sub>) estimation carried out for four plant genomic datasets,  using the software GONE [Santiago et al. 2020](https://doi.org/10.1093/molbev/msaa169).
 The aims of these analyses are described in Gargiulo et al. 2023.
-Please cite this article and this repository when using the scripts described here.
+Please cite the article and this repository when using the code described here.
+Most scripts are included in this README; a few additional scripts are available in the scripts directory of this repository.

 * Contact: r.gargiulo@kew.org | [@RobertaGargiu10](https://twitter.com/RobertaGargiu10)